-A silky smooth, richly flavoured Crianza from Haro in the north-west of La Rioja, Spain.
+A silky smooth, richly flavoured Rioja Crianza from Haro in the north-west of La Rioja, Spain.

 This red wine is full of plum and bramble aromas with savoury, lightly spicy hints.
 It's a smooth, approachable crianza with ripe dark fruits and supple tannins.